 Swimming in the Nanaimo Lakes

 The Nanaimo Lakes are perfect for swimming in during the warmer months of the year.
-There are many different places to access them but most is through the campsites.
+There are many different places to access them but most are through the campsites.
 Some of the lakes have smaller access points as well that make for great places to cool down during the summer.

 Skiing near Nanaimo Lakes